duckymomo360/roblox-source-engine-map-importer/README.md

 # roblox-source-engine-map-importer
-Import VMF files into Roblox Studio, including Models and Textures.

-Uses modified version of CloneTrooper1019's "VMF Importer".
+Imports VMF files into Roblox Studio, including models and textures using a modified version of CloneTrooper1019's "VMF Importer".
+Note that assets are locally hosted and not uploaded, so they won't work outside of Roblox Studio.

+# Stuff you need
+Extracted source game VPK dir

+# Setup
+1. Build Visual Studio project
+2. Open Plugin\VMFImporter.rbxl in Roblox Studio
+3. Install plugin by going to Workspace > VMF_Importer > Right-Click > Save as Local Plugin > Save

+# Usage
+Start the program and use plugin like normal.

+# Troubleshooting
+Try deleting %appdata%\ZeqMacaw\Crowbar 0.68\Crowbar Settings.xml